moetsi/ssp-data-scripts/README.md

 ```

 This dataset as a slightly different structure: instead of frames being available in pairs (depth, color), they are captured as they come.
-THe script deals with this by choosing the frame pairs that are closer in time, as thus, aligned.
+The script deals with this by choosing the frame pairs that are closer in time, as thus, aligned.

 ```